Office of the Superintendent of Financial Institutions

 It is expected that the AAR include a discussion of the different products in force and their features.
-Included must be the face amounts and liabilities of the various products, the accumulated values of annuity products, the fund values of UL products, the amount of new business, the crediting mechanisms, the assets used to back the products, any guarantees, the risks of tracking errors or mismatches, the liabilities, the level of the MfADs and the amounts of the PfADs.
+Included must be the face amounts and liabilities of the various products, the accumulated values of annuity products, the fund values of UL products, the amount of new business, the crediting mechanisms, the assets used to back the products, any guarantees, the risks of tracking errors or mismatches, the level of the MfADs and the amounts of the PfADs.

 The discussion should include where the assets are held (e.g., in the general fund, in the company's segregated funds, in external mutual funds).
 If there is not a direct link between the asset yields and the return guaranteed to the policyholder, the Appointed Actuary should discuss in detail the investment strategy used.
 For example, if a product guarantees a TSE index but the actual assets are in the general fund and are a combination of bonds, futures, swaps, etc., this requires a description.
 The basis for the liabilities held to cover tracking errors and guarantees should be explained.

 The discussion should also cover the accounting treatment used to ensure consistency between the liabilities and assets in the financial statements.

 The high degree of skewness in the cost distribution associated with the guarantees within these products lends itself to the use of stochastic techniques.
 It is OSFI’s expectation that insurers with material guarantees employ stochastic methods in the determination of guarantee costs.
 Other insurers with smaller blocks of segregated fund products should endeavour to adopt stochastic methods as well.